Theatre of the Oppressed: Legislative theatre

 When Boal was a Vereador (city councilman) in Rio de Janeiro, he created a new form of theatre called "legislative theatre" to give his voters the opportunity to voice their opinions.
 The objective is to open up a dialogue between citizens and institutional entities so that there is a flow of power between both groups.
 Boal calls this type of legislative process a "transitive democracy", which lies in between direct democracy (practiced in ancient Greece) and delegate democracy.
 It is similar to forum theatre; however, the subject of the production is based on a proposed law to be passed.
 Spect-actors may take the stage and express their opinions, thereby helping with the creation of new laws.
 Some 13 laws were created through legislative theatre during Boal's time in government.
 The technique has since been used overseas in countries including Canada and the United Kingdom.

+In 2026, a series of legislative theatre performances was organized in Sofia, Bulgaria at the City Mark Art Center Theater, as part of the project “Сцени за смисъл” (“Scenes for Meaning”), co-funded by the Erasmus+ Programme and the Bulgarian Human resource development center, organized by the Bulgarian Creatosphere association.
+The representations addressed the topics of domestic violence, marginalized communities and mental health.
+The performances followed a structured participatory format based on Boal’s methodology.
+Audience members were invited by the facilitator, the "Joker", to intervene in staged scenes derived from real-life situations by suggesting alternative actions or entering the stage.
+Contributions from the audience were documented and collected by legal experts and the initiative was featured on national television.

+The performances were piloted in January in Shumen, Bulgaria, as part of Act of Change, by the Creatosphere association.
+The project brought together 24 youth workers, facilitators and community educators from eight European countries for a seven-day training course in Legislative Theatre.
+The training culminated in a public performance at the Vasil Drumev Drama and Puppet Theatre of Shumen, developed around issues identified as affecting the local community, such as youth outmigration, limitations of formal education and civic disengagement.
+Audience members were invited to intervene in the scenes, with simultaneous interpretation from English to Bulgarian.
+The initiative also attracted local media attention, with representatives of TV Shumen and Radio Shumen attending the rehearsals and reporting on the project.

+Poster for the Act of Change Legislative Theatre performance.
+Poster design and photography by Eve Enfer; model: Arthur Enfer.